Antonius-MS/Konf_M20_Gindra-Vady_Juric_Metry-Saad/README.md

 - Add more sugar spoons after coffee is finished
 - Display information about the coffee

+## Usage of Coffee Class ##
+- Make a coffee with constructor of coffee class
+- Pass the coffee name parameter in the constructor
+- Also pass following parameters to the constructor: the amount of coffee spoons, sugar spoons and if milk should be added
+- Add more sugar spoons after coffee is finished with the addSugarSpoon method
+- Display information about the coffee with the toString method

+By Antonius Metry Saad (GitHub: Antonius-MS)

 ## Features to implement for Beer Class ##

 - Make a beer